 Step 3: Run the Upgrade to Debian 12 Bookworm

-Initially, you need to synchronize the cache with the Debian 12 Bookworm repositories by running a simple APT update command.
+Initially, you must synchronize the cache with the Debian 12 Bookworm repositories by running a simple APT update command.

 sudo apt update